burlachenkok/exploring-python3/python3-note.md

 * You want to define a new local variable and you provide the default value with the `=` operator.
 * You do not want to create a local variable, but instead, you want to write to a global variable or variable from a previous(nested) context.

 In C++/C#/Java, such a *nonlocal* scope is impossible because in these languages you cannot define a function inside another function.
 At the syntax level in C++, you actually can define a lambda function inside a function, but it is a syntax sugar.
 You can read more about Lambda C++ functions from [C++ Technical Note from C++1998 to C++2020/ Lambda Functions](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#lambda-functions).
-In C++ you cannot define a function inside a function because by design of the language it does not add extra expressibility.
+In C++ you cannot define a function inside a function because by design of the language it does provide extra expressibility.
 Similar to the idea of a "universal base class" the concept of having nested relations between functions does not have any sense in C++ mentality.

 ## Modules and Packages

 ### Modules

 A module is a file containing Python definitions and statements.
 The file name is the module name with the suffix `.py`.
 Python module files are files written with Python language and in general they look like usual scripts.
 Within a module, the module name (as a string) is available as the value of the global variable `__name__`.

-Typically, you can launch the Python module as a script if the authors of the module provide some utility functionality.
+Typically, you can launch the Python module as a script if the authors of the module provide some utility functionality either with `python script_name.py` or `python -m script_name`.
 During launching the module, the code in the module will be executed, just as if you imported it, but with one difference the __name__ will be set to "__main__".
 The part of the code for executing the script in the module typically has the following conditions:

 ```python
 if __name__ == "__main__":